beyarkay/masters-thesis/src/04_methodology.md

 between the $F_1$-score and precision and recall.
 This has the unfortunate implication that a plot showing the unweighted precision and unweighted recall of a model does _not_ allow the viewer to infer its unweighted $F_1$-score.
 The
-$F_1$-score must be shown in another plot of mentioned explicitly.
+$F_1$-score must be shown in a separate plot alongside the precision-recall plot.

 # An Ordering Over Multi-class Classifiers